 Do not be overly concerned about darkening of bronze markers:

 Bronze markers attached to granite bases are a relatively new tradition in the memorial industry, and, because they feature raised lettering, they are designed to be read much longer – with minimal care – than their granite-only counterparts.
 The key to maintaining bronze markers is simply to do very little.
 Occasional water and elbow grease are all that’s required.
+Just note that water should never be left standing on the marker if possible, as it could cause stains depending on the hardness of the water.
 Some novices to the world of grave marker maintenance spend time worrying over the natural darkening that happens to all markers over time.
 Do not do this.
 Bronze darkens on its own.
 Do not try to stop the process.
 Applying chemical cleaners with the intention of polishing the bronze will only weaken the bronze and assure that it has difficulty standing up to the elements.

 MEMORIALS.com: Your Premier Online Source for all your Funeral and Memorial needs.
 We live up to our name and reputation our staff is standing by to assist you, all products with No Sales Tax & Free Delivery.